mayank93k/FilteredDataPaths/README.md

-# FilteredDataPaths
+# Refined Data Paths

-Filtered data paths returns an array of paths after applying the predicates to them.
+Returns an array of paths that have been filtered based on the specified predicates.